How to look for records of... Film, television and performing arts records held by other archives

 Francesca Franchi, Directory of performing arts resources (1998)

-Location register of twentieth century English literary manuscripts and letters, 2 volumes (1988)
+Location register of 20th century English literary manuscripts and letters, 2 volumes (1988)

 Location register of English literary manuscripts and letters: Eighteenth and nineteenth centuries, 2 volumes (1995)